Pentagon

 Support for Military and Families

-There is an abundance of support for military families on and around the Pentagon.
-The Washington, D.C., area is inundated with entities that provide support systems of various types.
-From employment to education and recreation, there is a group eager to share opportunities with military families.
-Some recognizable names include: Military Officers Association of America, National Military Family Association, Hiring Our Heroes, and Blue Star Families.
+There is abundant support for military families on and around the Pentagon.
+The Washington, DC, area is inundated with various entities that provide support systems.
+From employment to education and recreation, groups are eager to share opportunities with military families.

 There isn’t a better region among military destinations for military spouses to take advantage of the amazing number of resources designed specifically for them.
 The area provides outlets to further education, examine career resources, or volunteer for the multitude of worthy causes for both military and non-military related organizations.